quicwg/qlog/draft-marx-qlog-main-schema.md

 {: #time_approaches title="Three different approaches for logging timestamps"}

-Events in each individual trace MUST be logged in strictly ascending timestamp order (though not necessarily value, for the "delta_time" setup).
+Events in each individual trace MUST be logged in strictly ascending timestamp order (though not necessarily absolute value, for the "delta_time" setup).
 Tools are NOT expected to sort all events on the timestamp before processing them.

 ### group_id {#group_ids}
 Required: no, but recommended